Boomika

-Boomika also spelt as Bhoomika is a 2021 Indian Tamil-language eco action thriller horror film written and directed by Rathindran R. Prasad.
+Boomika also spelt as Bhoomika, is a 2021 Indian Tamil-language horror thriller film written and directed by Rathindran R. Prasad.
 The film is also touted as the first film with the genre of eco action thriller.
-The film stars Aishwarya Rajesh, Avantika Vandanapu, Madhuri Jain, Vidhu and Pavel Navageethan.
+The film stars Aishwarya Rajesh, Avantika Vandanapu, Vidhu, Madhuri Jain and Pavel Navageethan.
 The film resembles similar to the storyline of Karthik Subbaraj's directorial Mercury.
 It was directly released via Star Vijay on 22 August 2021 and streamed internationally through Netflix, the following day (23 August 2021).
 The film opened to average reviews.

 Plot

 In Nagapattinam, a man drives home to visit his pregnant wife.
 While talking to her on the phone about a recently concluded construction deal, his car collides with an oncoming truck, killing him.

 Meanwhile, Samyuktha "Sam" - a psychologist based in Ooty, is seeking medical therapy for her 4-year-old son - Siddhu, who suffers from speech impediment.
 Sam's husband, Gautham, is a rising architect, who has just concluded a deal for the refurbishment of a deserted compound, for a politician.
 To focus on the project, the couple invites Gautham's childhood-friend, Gayathri - a reputed architect, and Aditi - Gautham's sister, to live with them at the compound.

 While preparing to stay at the compound for the night, Gayathri begins texting with Krishna, an old-friend of hers.
 While sending a selfie of her and Aditi to him, he eerily replies that, he too, will be seen the picture - if they "begin to take things more seriously".
 However, Gautham reveals that Krishna, had died in a car accident the previous night, and that phones don't get satellite connectivity at the compound.
 Soon after, more paranormal activities begin to occur; Gayathri's phone begins to regularly beep with newer messages, despite her even having removed its battery.
 Concurrently, the power blacks out.
 Horrified with the recent events, the group attempts to flee, only to thwarted by their malfunctioning car.

-Having retreated back into the compound, Sam and Gayathri deduce that the recent texts weren't sent by "Krishna", given his premature demise, but that of a paranormal source.
+Having retreated back into the compound, Sam and Gayathri deduce that the recent texts weren't sent by Krishna, given his premature demise, but that of a paranormal source.
 Gautham then divulges that the compound, was earlier a school, which had been deserted over ten-years ago, on account of paranormal activities in the aftermath of a girl's death - infamously known as the "Mount Roseyard School Mystery".
 While seeking to find clues about the school's history, the group discovers several magazines with articles relating to the mystery; the pages of the articles are missing.
 Concurrently, Aditi - petrified with the recent events, attempts to flee, only to be ambushed by a pack of wild dogs.
 Gautham and Dharman - the compound's security guard, manage to save her, despite all three getting injured.
 While treating Aditi, the group discovers the torn pages in the house of the school's former librarian.